dwhiffing/fury/content/aar/nf/nf18_aj/body.md

 off the isolated short range air defences up there (as well shooting down planes as they lifted off from Reykjavik), and they quickly got rid of the Big Bird.
-And then everything lit up, including yet another Tombstone, which I needed even less\!
+And then everything lit up, including yet another Tombstone, which I needed even less!

 My F-117s (which I had delayed from the original schedule) were inbound at this point, and they skirted the Keflavik SAMs to the N, and then